Word Frequency Lists Translation Services Word Databases

 Part of Speech: Noun

-Meaning: (Slang) The yellow daffodil, a bulb flower that looks like a trumpet with a bonnet that grows wild all over Europe and North America, at least.
+Meaning: (Playful slang) The yellow daffodil, a bulb flower that looks like a trumpet with a bonnet, that grows wild all over Europe and North America, at least.

 Notes: Daffydowndillies are one of the first flowers of spring.
-It is now time to separate the bulbs so that they will spread farther next year.
+According to the venerable Oxford English Dictionary their name is "a playful expansion of daffodilly".
 This word, which is generally just spoken, has been spelled many different ways: daffodowndilly, daffadowndilly, daffadoondilly, and daffedowndilly—to mention only the top four contenders.

 Dr. Goodword, alphaDictionary.com